Consecutive vs. Concurrent Sentences: All You Need To Know

 A criminal conviction can not only result in hefty fines and a jail sentence, but it may also haunt you for the rest of your life.
 When fighting multiple criminal charges, you need the help of an experienced criminal defense lawyer in Kansas City.

-At Missouri DWI & Criminal Law Center, we have a team of knowledgeable and experienced attorneys who will listen to your case patiently and work diligently to secure the best possible outcome for you.
+At Benjamin Law Firm, LLC, we have a team of knowledgeable and experienced attorneys who will listen to your case patiently and work diligently to secure the best possible outcome for you.

 Whether you are facing consecutive or concurrent sentences, we will fight for the best resolution of your case.
 Contact our lawyers in Grandview and start building an attorney-client relationship today for effective representation in court.